 Create for yourself the attitude of limitless partnering possibilities.
 It’s no secret that attitude can and will make the difference between partnering failure and success-and success is what you ultimately want!
 It’s easier than you think to get into the mindset of “I don’t care” or the “I can’t do it.”
 It’s your self-confidence that will allow you to become the optimal partner-the pentad I detailed last month will not be complete without you!

-“In Theory X terms,” states Roger Tompkins, vice president California of State Farm Insurance, “Managers see people as essentially lazy, somewhat stupid, needing constant direction and prodding to get any work done.
+Roger Tompkins, former vice president California of State Farm Insurance stated, “Managers see people as essentially lazy, somewhat stupid, needing constant direction and prodding to get any work done.
 Theory Y managers, on the other hand, see people as essentially interested in being productive, ready to work, and to cooperate, (if shown the way and given the tools) and essentially self-starting.

 As I think about how I have interacted with other associates of the State Farm Insurance Companies, both employees and agents, over the years, I realize I have viewed them through the Theory Y lens.
 As a result, our ‘Marketing Partnership’ concept and philosophy, which is so integral to the way we approach serving our customers in the marketplace, has always squared with my personal view of people.”